 The course is elective and builds upon the basic principles of core courses on Managerial Economics and Corporate Finance as well as on the courses of Finance and Investment Analysis.
-However, this course extends the agenda of finance on energy and environmental issues given their increasing importance for business and society.
+However, this course extends the agenda of economics, management and finance on energy and environmental issues given their increasing importance for business and society.